JirkaDellOro/FUDGE/Miscellaneous/Experiments/Jirka/ModuleHandling/README.md

 However, there is also the need to load packages and libraries at runtime without preloading via HTML.
 In the past, various module loaders were created for this, like CommonJS, AMD etc. Fiddling around with the TypeScript-configurations for this drove me nuts.
 With ES6, a standard loader was introduced and is or will be supported by all browsers natively.
 So it appears to be recommendable to focus on this.

 Unfortunately, ES-Modules don't go well together with the beloved namespaces.
-In this little playground, I'll try to make peace between the two.
-It consists of a folder `Source` containing the code for the library, which is compiled into a single file in the folder `Build`.
+There are third party tools and bundlers that address this problem to some extend, but I consider the TypeScript-compiler so powerful, that it should not have that problem in the first place.
+In this little playground, I'll try to fiddle around to see what can be done.
+The playground consists of multiple folders each with a similar structure showing basically the same example according to the different chapters in this text.
+Each shows a folder `Source` containing the code for the library, which is (if possible) compiled into a single file in the folder `Build`.
 The configuration file for this sits in `Source`.
-Parallel to these folders there is the Test.ts-file which contains the program consuming the Library, the configuration file to compile it and the HTML-file to load everything at runtime.
+Parallel to these folders there is or are the Test.ts-file(s) containing the program consuming the Library, the configuration file to compile it and the HTML-file to load everything at runtime.
+Additional files may be found as needed.

 ## Pure namespaces
 See example [PureNamespace](PureNamespace)